RosboneMako/MakoDistortion2/README.md

 moves left to right on the VST diagram.
 The input block has settings for high pass filter, Attack, and Noise Gate.

+The high pass filter is very important!
+This can be your friend when an amp is too boomy.
+This filter has a gentle rolloff that can fix boom.
+Another option is using one of the PreAmp based pedals before the amp block.
+Or use both to get more cutoff.

 Attack is used for creating Pad/Violin effects and will gradually turn the signal volume up after a silent moment in the playing.